paulgolter/blender-pipeline-integration/README.md

 ```
 Pretty cool!

-So notice that we have to only annotate these properties as class attribtues (with types of `bpy.props`).
+So notice that we have to only annotate these properties as class attributes (with types of `bpy.props`).
 Internally when registering this class Blender actually checks the:

 ```
 Class.__annotations__